Thursday, January 17, 2008

 Monday, January 7, 2008

-Götaland (listen ), Gothia, Gothland, Gautland, Geatland is a historical land of Sweden.
+Götaland (listen (help·info)), Gothia, Gothland, Gautland, Geatland is a historical land of Sweden.
 Geographically it is located in the south of Sweden, bounded to the north by Svealand, with the deep woods of Tiveden, Tylöskog and Kolmården marking the border.

 Götaland once consisted of petty kingdoms, which its inhabitants called Gautar in Old Norse.
 It is generally agreed that these were the same as the Geatas, the people of the hero Beowulf in England's national epic by the same name.
 The region is also the traditional origin of the Goths (more specifically the island of Gotland in the Baltic Sea).